SuperSaaS/supersaas-ruby-api-client/README.md

 #### Delete User

 Delete a single user by `user_id`, and if the user does not exist 404 error will be raised.
+If webhook=true is present it will trigger any webhooks connected to the account.

     Supersaas::Client.instance.users.delete(12345) #=> nil

 #### Get User

-Get a single user by `user_id`, and if the user does not exist 404 error will be raised:
+Get a single user by `user_id`, and if the user does not exist 404 error will be raised, you may use optional `form`:

     Supersaas::Client.instance.users.get(12345) #=> <Supersaas::User>